bayesianbrad/machine-learning-flight-rules/README.md

 ### determinism

 Pytorch will give you different results every time you run a script unless you set random seeds for python, numpy, and pytorch.
 Fortunately, doing this is very simple and only requires you to add a few lines to the top of each python file.
+There is a catch though, setting `torch.backends.cudnn.deterministic` to `True` will slightly slow down your network.

 ```python
 SEED = 42